10 Min read

 1. Beam Bridge:

-Parts: Horizontal beams, piers at each end.
+Parts: Horizontal beams and piers at each forestall.

 2. Truss Bridge: